 With BI, you get the exact information you need to make decisions.
 No need for trial and error or pivot table magic to fix issues — you’ll see specific variables that contribute to each metric so you can drill down when you need to.
 BI provides a high-level, easy-to-interpret visual representation of data so you can quickly understand the state of your business at a glance.

 Another example we can use is Claim Denial Rate.
 With BI, you can build a visualization layer of all the reason codes, history, invoice numbers, etc. This makes it easy to identify the root cause(s) of a high denial rate so you can build an action plan without using multiple reports or hiring an analyst to interpret spreadsheets.

 The point here is that BI provides visuals that speak to you.
 By grouping related metrics and using visualization to paint a picture of your business, it decreases the complexity of your data.
 It shows you the real story of what’s happening at your clinic(s.)
 And a BI tool that’s specific to urgent care gives you relevant insights about your finances, operations, and clinical practices that allow you to take smarter action faster.

 Gaining insights that help you make better business decisions is a compelling reason to use BI, but using a business intelligence tool does even more.
 Here are just a few more high-level benefits of using a business intelligence tool.

 If you‘re considering BI for your urgent care, explore the solution that is designed specifically for you.
-Request a demo to see Experity’s tool in action.
+Request a demo to see Experity’s EMR Platform in action.
 Or, if you want to learn more first, download our free eBook “Learn How Successful Urgent Cares Make Business Decisions.”